-The student group of the RASUM course of study at the Technical University Darmstadt with Prof. Führ, the logistics company Group 7, VAUDE Head of Logistics Uwe Abraham and Hilke Patzwall, Senior CSR Manager at VAUDE.
+The RASUM student group of the Darmstadt University of Applied Sciences with Prof. Führ, the logistics service provider Group7, VAUDE Logistics Manager Uwe Abraham and Hilke Patzwall, Senior CSR Manager at VAUDE.

 Specifically, the students dealt with the following sub-projects regarding the transportation of products from the manufacturer to VAUDE:

 Working together with the experts of the Group7 logistics company and its scientific network and supported by their professor Martin Führ, the students used the data and facts provided by VAUDE to develop eleven recommendations on how we can reduce logistics emissions.

 These include measures that can be quickly implemented and we will introduce at least some of them, for example, rail transport through Asia instead of airfreight and participation in logistics networks.

 Other measures are more complex to implement and will have a serious impact on our processes.
-We are integrating these measures into our corporate goals and budget allocation so that we can tackle them step by step.
+We are integrating these measures into our company goals and budget allocation so that we can tackle them step by step.
 It will be helpful for us to soon launch a new merchandise management system that VAUDE is currently introducing, we also want to integrate route handling so that we can use the data available in the system and little manual effort to optimally monitor the transport of goods in relation to time, costs and emissions.